therobbiedavis/Listenarr/README.md

 ---

 Listenarr is a fast, feature-rich, cross-platform audiobook management server.
-Built with a focus on being a complete solution for all your audiobook needs.
-Set up your own server and share your audiobook collection with your friends and family!
+Built with a focus on being a complete solution for all your audiobook downloading needs.
+Set up your own server and get ready to streamline your audiobook listening!

 ## What Listenarr Provides